webcrumbs/javascript-crumbs/chapters/types/Readme.md

 ### The typeof Operator

-Because ECMAScript is loosely typed, there needs to be a way to determine the data type of a given variable.
+Because JavaScript is loosely typed, there needs to be a way to determine the data type of a given variable.
-The typeof operator provides a way to determine the data type of a given variable.
+The `typeof` operator provides a way to determine the data type of a given variable.
-Using the typeof operator on a value returns one of the following strings:
+Using the `typeof` operator on a value returns one of the following strings:

 * `"undefined"` if the value is undefined
 * `"boolean"` if the value is a boolean